Vantiv/cnp-chargeback-sdk-dotNet/README.md

 Setup
 -----

 1.)
-To install it, just copy ChargebackForDotNet.dll into your Visual Studio referernces.
+To install it, just copy ChargebackForDotNet.dll into your Visual Studio references.

 2.)
 You can configure it statically by setting the path to the configuration file, which contains [key=value], to the environment variable named 'chargebackConfigPath'.
 An example configuration file can be found at (https://github.com/Vantiv/cnp-chargeback-sdk-dotNet/blob/2.x/sampleConfig.txt).
 If you are just trying it out, the username, password and merchant id don't matter, and you should choose the sandbox url at https://www.testvantivcnp.com/sandbox/new/services.